rnanosaur/rnanosaur.github.io/_docs/02-bill-of-materials.md

 toc_sticky: true
 ---

-If you want make your NanoSaur, it's simple and you can make directly at home, you only need few tools and print some parts to buy.
+If you want make your nanosaur, it's simple and you can make directly at home, you only need few tools and print some parts to buy.

 If you don't want print or you don't have a 3D printer you can buy all parts you need, simple going on the [buy](/buy) page.

 # BOM

-This table is your necessary needed to make NanoSaur.
+This table is your necessary needed to make nanosaur.
 Few parts, starting from the NVIDIA Jetson, the PI camera, motors and the motor control.

 If you are buying form other countries follow this list
 * [:us: USA](/extra/bom-countries#us-usa)